What to expect

 Both our church and Hobert Hall are handicap accessible with ADA bathrooms.
 Handicap parking places are also marked near both buildings.
 For those with hearing loss, we have Assisted Listening Devices available for those with and without hearing aids.
 Please contact the parish office to find out more.

-Finally, all are very welcome here – regardless of faith or background: the Church is a welcoming mother.
+Finally, all are invited to grow here – regardless of faith or background: the Church is a welcoming mother.
 If you have further questions after browsing our website, we invite you to contact the office, a staff member, or Father Paul.
-We’d be glad to help you feel welcome.

 Before 1999, Catholics in Clarke County had no church to call their own.
 Mass was celebrated variously at Holy Cross Abbey at Cool Spring Farm, or the Berryville Opera House, or in shared space at Grace Episcopal Church.
 In 1999, however, Sacred Heart of Jesus Catholic Church in Winchester, VA officially formed a mission church in Berryville, VA – St. Bridget of Ireland.